Constantine's Bridge (Danube)

 Constantine's Bridge (Pons per Danuvium Ductus, Константинов мост, Konstantinov most; Podul lui Constantin cel Mare) was a Roman bridge over the Danube used to reconquer Dacia.
 It was completed in 328 AD and remained in use for four decades.

 It was officially opened on 5 July 328 AD in the presence of emperor Constantine the Great.
-With an overall length of 2434 m, 1137 m of which spanned the Danube's riverbed, Constantine's Bridge is considered the longest ancient river bridge and one of the longest of all time.
+With an overall length of 2434 m, 1137 m of which spanned the Danube's riverbed, Constantine's Bridge was the longest ancient river bridge and one of the longest of all time.

 History

 The bridge was constructed between Sucidava (present-day Corabia, Romania) and Oescus (modern Gigen, Bulgaria), during the reign of Constantine the Great, being inaugurated on 5 July 328.

 The construction was certainly inspired, in technique and dimensions, by the famous Trajan's bridge, built by Apollodorus of Damascus.
 It is not at all excluded that the architect of this bridge was also a renowned builder, perhaps the mysterious Theophilus Patricius, proconsul, quaestor and then praefectus Urbi in the new capital of the Empire.

 The inauguration of the bridge was commemorated by the minting of a gold medallion in the mint of Rome in 328, with the obvious purpose of immortalizing the great technical achievement.
 Today only two bronze copies of a lost original are known.

 The obverse of the medallion with a diameter of 37.6 mm shows the cuirassed, draped bust of Emperor Constantine to the right; the emperor wears a diadem decorated with rosettes, and around the effigy is the legend CONSTANTI - NVS MAX AVG.
 On the reverse is a stone bridge with three arches and a watch tower at one end.

 The bridge proved to be essential in the transfer of troops, equipment and supplies north of the Danube for the implementation of the imperial strategy north of the river.
 The resumption of control over the Lower Danube (ripa Gothica), included the raising of the bridge, the strengthening of the Sucidava fortress, the restoration of the strategic road towards Romula and the implantation of a new bridgehead on the left bank of the river, from where it could control the Romanian Plain - Constantiniana Daphne (still unlocated in the field).

 The bridge was apparently used until the mid-4th century, the main reason for this assumption being that Valens had to cross the Danube using a bridge of boats at Constantiana Daphne during his campaign against the Goths in 367.

 In any case, the decommissioning of the bridge has most likely occurred before the floods of 376, when the Goths crossed the Danube.
-The dramatic events in which many barbarians drown, swallowed by the waters of the Fuvius, are chronicled by Ammianus Marcellinus, without the bridge being mentioned in any way (XXXI, 4.5).
+The dramatic events in which many barbarians drown, swallowed by the waters of the Fluvius, are chronicled by Ammianus Marcellinus, without the bridge being mentioned in any way (XXXI, 4.5).